Review of Research

 All proposed research must include a completed Research Conflicts of Interest (“RCOI”) Certification Form for all individuals responsible for the design, conduct, or reporting of the proposed research (“covered individuals”).
 The Principal Investigator is responsible for ensuring that all covered individuals submit the form.
 The RCOI Certification Form indicates whether covered individuals have significant financial interests (defined in HOOP Policy 94 Research Conflicts of Interest) related to the proposed research.
 The RCOI Certification Form must be submitted with all applications to the Office of Sponsored Projects (“OSP”), the CPHS or the AWC.
 In addition, all proposed research to be funded by internal funds (e.g., gifts designated for a covered individual’s research, department startup funds) must include RCOI Certification Forms for all covered individuals and must be submitted to the department, school, or other responsible area performing the funding review.

-H. Human Embryonic Stem Cell Research Oversight Committee
+H. Human Stem Cell Research Oversight (SCRO) Committee

-All research involving Human Embryonic Stem Cells (hESCs) or Induced Human Pluripotent Stem Cells (iHPSCs) conducted at the university by its employees and/or involving use of its facilities or resources must be reviewed and approved by the Human Embryonic Stem Cell Research Oversight Committee (hESCRO) before it is initiated.
-Some research involving hESCs or iHPSCs may require additional approval by the AWC, IBC and/or the CPHS.
-For more information on the application process contact firstname.lastname@example.org.
+All research involving human embryonic stem cells (hESCs) or human induced pluripotent stem cells (hIPSCs) conducted at the university by its employees and/or involving use of its facilities or resources must be reviewed and approved by the Human Stem Cell Research Oversight (SCRO) Committee before it is initiated.
+Some research involving hESCs or hIPSCs may require additional approval by the AWC, IBC and/or CPHS.
+For more information on the application process, please contact the SCRO office at firstname.lastname@example.org.

 I. Institutional Anatomical Oversight Review Committee